 This page will collect resources to help teams research and prepare their presentations.

 First of all look at the page on this website “what is a physics match?”
 A match is a highly structured debate.
-You and your team need to follow this structure in a Physics match.
+You and your team need to follow this structure in a Physics match and that takes team work!
+No internet connection is allowed in a match.

-This is a great reference kit online for all 17 international problems that will help you find appropriate theory for each problem.
-Remember for the New Zealand Tournament in March we are only considering solutions to problems 1, 2, 3, 4, 7, 12 and 14 from the IYPT seventeen.
-The Rep team will look at all of them in preparation for IYPT in Lund this June.
+In 2025 there was a great reference kit online for all 17 international problems that will help you find appropriate theory for each problem.
+We expect a 2026 version to be published in October 2025.
+Remember for the New Zealand Tournament in March we are only considering 7 problems from the IYPT seventeen that will be published on August 23rd.
+The Rep team will look at all of them in preparation for IYPT in Zurich in July 2026.

 Here is a short video to help you design your 12 minute presentation.
 It applies to both team entries and individual entries.
 It is a series of dos and don’ts for the slide set that will need for presenting in person at the tournament, or to upload online for NZ Rep consideration.
 Thanks to our Alumni and Trustee, Daniel Shi (Sliver medal winning team @IYPT Poland in 2019).